Toufen

-Toufen (Hakka PFS: Thèu-fun; Hokkien POJ: Thâu-hūn) is a county-administered city in northern Miaoli County, Taiwan.
+Toufen (Hakka PFS: Thèu-fun; Hokkien POJ: Thâu-hūn) is a county-administered city in northern Miaoli County Taiwan, formerly known as "Toufen Township".
 Its city centre forms a continuous urban area with Zhunan.

+With a population of approximately 107,000, it is the most populous administrative division in Miaoli County.
+The majority of the residents are of Hakka ethnicity, accounting for about 90% of the population.
+Based on a sampling survey using the "multiple identification" method, the estimated ratio of Hakka to Hoklo residents is around 8:2.

 History

 In 2007, there was a revitalization project for the community houses in the city which was funded by Council of Cultural Affairs and private sectors which turned the buildings into a museum of chronicling life in the 1950s and 1960s.
 On 5 October 2015, Toufen was upgraded from an urban township to a county-administered city.

 Geography

 Toufen has an area of 53.3029 km2.
 Surrounding the city are Miaoli County's Zhunan, Zaoqiao and Sanwan townships to the northwest/west, southwest and southeast, respectively, and Hsinchu County to the northeast and east.
-As of January 2023, its total population was estimated at 105,513, including 52,055 males and 51,107 females.
+As of September 2023, its total population was estimated at 106,310, including 53,449 males and 52,861 females.